Eccentricity constraints disfavor single-single capture in nuclear star clusters as the origin of all LIGO-Virgo-KAGRA

 In the single-single GW capture scenario, two black holes on initially unbound orbits pass close enough to lose sufficient energy through GW emission to become bound \citep{peters1964gravitational, 1989ApJ...343..725Q}.
 The energy radiated during a close encounter scales steeply with the component masses, so more massive binaries radiate a greater fraction of their kinetic energy at pericenter, allowing capture from wider orbits.
 The resulting eccentricity at a given reference frequency depends on $\sigma$ as well as the total detector frame mass $M$ and detector frame reduced mass $\mu$ of the binary.

 We compute the forward model $p(e | \sigma, M, \mu)$ using a Monte Carlo procedure.
 The distribution can be written as

 Here $v_\infty$ is the relative speed of two BHs at infinity.
+Note all of these distributions are implicitly conditioned on the ``capture'' condition, we do not consider scattering orbits here and hence $e < 1$.
 The distribution for $v_\infty$ is given by a Maxwellian distribution with dispersion $\sqrt{6}\,\sigma$ (the $\sqrt{6}$ factor accounts for both the isotropic 3D and relative velocity factors), weighted by the capture cross-section.
 This gives an effective distribution